 Fr.
 Karl Ganss (1995-2003) lead the parish into the new millennium.
 In 1996, the first classes were held in the newly remodeled school at the Gurler Road campus.
 The parish offices returned to the former convent and Father moved back to the rectory.
 The house on Fisk Avenue was sold.
 In October 2001, the parish celebrated the 100th anniversary of the dedication of the new church.

-Fr.
-Kenneth Anderson (2003-Present) is the current pastor.
-Under his leadership, traditions of meaningful worship and spiritual formation continues.
-Currently, there are 1,360 families registered in the parish with approximately 240 students enrolled at the school.
-Approximately 190 students attend the Elementary and High School Religious Education programs.
+Under Fr.
+Kenneth Anderson's leadership (2003-2013) traditions of meaningful worship and spiritual formation continued.
+Currently, there are 1,360 families registered in the parish with approximately 190 students enrolled at the school.
+Approximately 160 students attend the Elementary and High School Religious Education programs.
 The parish is enriched with many committees and organizations, which help to meet the spiritual and social needs of the community as we continue to grow into Holy People of God.